Learn about social media and digital safety for immigrants

 7. Monitor for unusual activity

-Check your social media accounts for unusual activity, like unknown logins or strange posts.
+Check your social media and online accounts for unusual activity, like unknown logins or strange posts.
 Report anything suspicious.

 8. Keep your children safe